March 24, 2020

-The Texas Comptroller of Public Accounts (the “Comptroller” or “Issuer”) has retained George K. Baum & Company ("municipal advisor”) to provide advice on recommendations received and other advice from financial services firms concerning the issuance of municipal securities for state cash flow purposes.
-The Issuer will rely on the municipal advisor by seeking and considering its advice, analysis, and perspective before acting on any such recommendation or other advice, although the Issuer may not necessarily follow the municipal advisor’s advice and may also rely on representations, if any, made by financial services firms in proposals made to the Issuer in reliance upon this letter.
+The Texas Comptroller of Public Accounts (the “Comptroller” or “Issuer”) has retained Stifel, Nicolaus & Co., Inc. (“municipal advisor”) to provide advice on recommendations and other advice received from financial services firms concerning the issuance of municipal securities for state cash flow purposes.
+The Issuer will rely on the municipal advisor by seeking and considering its advice, analysis, and perspective before acting on any recommendation or other advice, although the Issuer may not necessarily follow the municipal advisor’s advice and may also rely on representations, if any, made by financial services firms in proposals made to the Issuer in reliance upon this letter.

-Financial services firms that wish to learn the identity of individuals at the municipal advisor who will participate in advising the Issuer (so that they may determine whether the municipal advisor is independent) should contact Gary Machak.
+Financial services firms that wish to learn the identity of individuals at the municipal advisor who will participate in advising the Issuer (so that they may determine whether the municipal advisor is independent) should contact Gary Machak at the address set forth below.
 A copy of written representations regarding the exemption may also be sent to the municipal advisor at the same address:Gary Machak

-If you have any questions about this letter, please contact:Piper Montemayor
+If you have any questions about this letter, please contact:Meagan Bunker

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.